Coarse-grained quantum thermodynamics: Observation-dependent quantities, observation-independent laws: APPENDIX . #1

 \subsection{Extracting work using fine-grained information}

 Let us now consider two agents, $C$ and $F$, equipped with instruments of differing energy resolution.
 The coarse-grained agent $C$, whose instruments have limited precision, models the system using the coarse-grained Hamiltonian $\breve{H}$ defined in Eq.~\eqref{eq:coarseH}.
 When the system is brought into contact with a thermal reservoir at inverse temperature $\beta$, $C$ describes its equilibrium state as $\breve{\tau}_\beta$ [Eq.~\eqref{eqn:expRho}].
 In contrast, the fine-grained agent $F$ has access to higher-resolution instruments and assigns to the same system the fine-grained Hamiltonian $H = \sum_j \epsilon_j \ket{\epsilon_j}\bra{\epsilon_j}$.
-Accordingly, from $F$'s perspective, the equilibrium state of the system is $\tau_\beta$ [Eq.~\eqref{eqn:thermal}]~\cite{note2}.
+Accordingly, from $F$'s perspective, the equilibrium state of the system is $\tau_\beta$ [Eq.~\eqref{eqn:thermal}]~\footnote{Here we are implicitly assuming that the interaction with the reservoir is such that it is able to thermalise all degrees of freedom, including the fine-grained ones.
+This assumption is usually referred to as ``ergodicity" of the system.}.
 The origin of this discrepancy lies in the fact that agent $C$ cannot distinguish $\tau_\beta$ from $\breve{\tau}_\beta$: from their perspective, the two states are operationally equivalent.
 However, from agent $F$’s viewpoint, the states are markedly different.
 In particular, $F$ regards $\breve{\tau}_\beta$ as a non-equilibrium state, and thus as a potential thermodynamic resource~\cite{Goold_2016}.

 Let us now consider the situation in which the state $\breve{\tau}_\beta$ is \emph{precisely} prepared by some means and handed to agent $F$.
 With access to high-resolution instruments, $F$ may then extract work from $\breve{\tau}_\beta$ by implementing a thermodynamic protocol that cyclically manipulates the system’s Hamiltonian $H$, thereby transforming $\breve{\tau}_\beta \rightarrow \tau_\beta$ while the system remains in contact with the environment~\cite{Parrondo2015}.
 The maximum amount of work extractable in such a process is bounded by the free energy difference between the initial and final states~\cite{Parrondo2015,Anders2016,Popescu2014}: